datamindedacademy/better-infrastructure-management-with-terraform/06_existing_infra/README.md

 They should login via the AWS Console to their Notebook and try to access a blob in S3 (either with AWS CLI, or boto3) and validate the claim.
 They should then study the error message to start resolving the issue.

+!To make sure you have a state of your own, change `$YOURNAME` on line 12 of the `provider.tf` file to your own name!